26 Types Of Beet You Need To Grow

 Contents

-Some varieties focus production on large bulbs, while others offer both an edible root and delicious greens that can be harvested and cooked as well.
+Some varieties focus production on large bulbs, while others offer both an edible root and delicious greens that you can harvest and cook as well.
 In fact, Swiss chard (Beta vulgaris L var. cicla) is a type of beet that does not produce an edible root and only produces edible leafy greens.

 Fresh beets have a sweet flavor unlike the varieties found on grocery store shelves that have been sitting in storage.
-They can be eaten raw, cooked, pickled, fermented, canned, or otherwise preserved or prepared.
-Not to mention the bonus crop of greens which are delicious sauteed or cooked in stir-fries.
+You can eat them raw, cooked, pickled, fermented, canned, or otherwise preserved or prepared.
+Not to mention the bonus crop of greens, which are delicious sauteed or cooked in stir-fries.
 Read on to pick the perfect beet!

 Babybeet

 This mini variety is perfect for short-season growers.
-They produce small round roots that are harvested young, about radish sized.
-They produce baby greens that are equally as tender.
+They produce small, round roots harvested young, about radish-sized.
+They produce baby greens that are equally tender.
 Since these baby beets take up less space, it’s also an ideal choice for small-space gardeners.

 Boro